Kazakhstan–Russia relations: 2022 Russian invasion of Ukraine

 In 2022, Kazakhstan agreed to share the personal data of exiled anti-war Russians with the Russian government.
 In September 2022, Kazakh authorities detained a Russian journalist who was wanted on charges of "discrediting" the Russian military.
 In December 2022, Kazakhstan deported a Russian citizen who fled mobilization.
 In January 2023, Kazakhstan announced they were tightening visa rules, a move that is expected to make it more difficult for Russians to remain in the country.

 In September 2023, Kazakhstani President Kassym-Jomart Tokayev stated that Kazakhstan would follow the sanctions regime against Russia.

 In January 2024, the head of the Kazakh diaspora in Moscow, Polat Dzhamalov, was charged by Russian authorities with spreading "false information" about the Russian armed forces after he shared a senior Russian official's alleged estimate of Russian military deaths in a Facebook post.

+On 25 July 2026, during a meeting with Putin in Omsk, Tokayev called for the Russo-Ukrainian war to be frozen and for negotiations to resume on the basis of what he described as the “Istanbul Formula 2.0”.
+He said that, under security guarantees from major powers, including Russia, the two sides could move towards a lasting peace.
+Tokayev described the war as an interstate conflict and said that its nature was “not fully understood by many, including ourselves”.
+He also expressed concern over the continued loss of life, saying that “young people are dying” and that the fighting should be brought to an end.
+Tokayev ruled out Kazakhstan acting as a mediator, while reaffirming the country's strategic partnership and allied relations with Russia.